-- 1. the type of reel, single or split,
+- 1. The type of reel, single or split,

-- 2. the width of the header,
+- 2. The width of the header,

-- 3. the make and model of combine, and
+- 3. The make and model of combine, and

-- 4. the model of combine adapter.
+- 4. The model of combine adapter.

-The basic kit includes the components shown below, appropriate wiring adapters if required, and installation instructions.
+The basic kit includes all components required, including appropriate wiring adapters if required, and installation instructions.